tprasadtp/protonvpn-docker/docs/faq.md

 - If response is something like `<ip-address> dev protonwire0 table 51821 src 10.2.0.2 uid 0`,
 then the IP address will be routed via VPN.

-## How to check if systemd-resolved is in use

-- If using Ubuntu/Fedora with defaults most likely using systemd-resolved is in use for local DNS.
-- Run `resolvectl status --no-pager`.
-If it has `resolv.conf mode: stub`.  `systemd-resolved` is in use.

 ## Whats with route table 51821

 - This route table is kept separate to avoid cluttering main route table and avoid conflicts.